|Height:||21.5 – 24.5 inches|

-- Related Read: Labrador Growth & Weight Chart (Updated in 2020)
+- Related Read: Labrador Growth & Weight Chart (Updated)

 These dogs suit family life down to a tee.
 They love all their family members.
 They are known for their patience with the prodding and poking of young children.
 Even still, give them plenty of attention when it comes to their interactions because every dog has a cutoff line.
 Teach both the dog and your children how to act with each other appropriately.